muriloGervasio/multitenant-tenant-nestjs/README.md

 ## Prisma automatic filters by request tenant.

-Now we are defining a new prisma service that is going to filter the data based on the tenantId that is in the CLS context.
+Now we are defining a new prisma service that is going to filter the data based on the `tenant_id` that is in the CLS context.

-To do this we are going to use the `prisma.$extends` method to add a middleware that is going to filter the data based on the tenantId.
+To do this we are going to use the `prisma.$extends` method to add a middleware that is going to filter the data based on the `tenant_id`.

 ```typescript
 export function prismaTenantFactory(